 Chicago Apartments & Cost of Living

 Midwestern charm and friendliness is not only found in the people of the city, it's also exuded by the eclectic apartments in Chicago.
 Most neighborhoods in Chicago still offer affordable options for housing that are bursting with antique accents or modern details.
 Depending on what you want in terms of amenities or the Chicago attractions you want to be close to, we have the inventory to get your search started.
-Most one bedroom Chicago apartments start around $800 for one bedroom unless you're renting in one of the high-rise recent construction apartment complexes.
+Most one-bedroom Chicago apartments start around $800 for one-bedroom unless you're renting in one of the high-rise recent construction apartment complexes.
+You'll also find Chicago rooms for rent to be an affordable option.
 It's not uncommon to find apartments in large, renovated homes and beautiful brick buildings.
 And because of the extremely efficient mass transit system in Chicago, having a car is a thing of the past!

 Apartments in Chicago Work and Study